Best True Wireless Earbuds (2026): AirPods Pro 3, Sony WF-1000XM6, Bose QC, Sennheiser Compared

 Where affiliate links will go later:

-What matters (and what’s mostly marketing)
+What matters in wireless earbuds (and what’s mostly marketing)

 1) Fit + seal